tkuebler/FishnetNatPunch/readme.md

 1. <del>Done: Create a standalone NAT Punchthrough Server based on LiteNetLib</del>
 1. <del>Done: Create a client for testing</del>
 1. <del>Done: Manually test multiple game servers and clients.</del>
+	- <del>multiple clients and session keys</del>
+	- pass traffic to test punchthrough
 1. Create Tests against the punchthrough server that:
 	- Test multiple clients
 	- Test multiple session keys
 	- validate traffic can pass
-1. Create a client library that aligns with the TugBoat transport
+1. (investigating) Create a client library that aligns with the TugBoat transport
-1. Create a Unity project that uses this library
+1. (investigating) Create a Unity project that uses this library
-1. embed this in TugBoat
+1. (investigation) embed this in TugBoat

 ## Getting started doing dev